santidevhmo/FindMyEnxilados/README.md

 - [x] Translate About Us page to code
 - [x] Translate all result pages to code
 - [x] Update all ExternalLinkBtn's for every result page
-- [ ] Add button "Allow location access" inside the loading page for when the location alert is rejected
+- [x] Add a response for when the location alert is rejected
 - [ ] Use AI to re-style the "Solicitar region" btn (Ask for the styling based on the styling of already-made components, pass him the react-google-autocomplete documentation

 ## Back-end